This guide indicates the Bentley University Resources available for obtaining industry and company ratios.

 Cost of Capitol Yearbook

 Call Number: REF HC110 .C3 C67 Annual.
-Current at Reference Desk.
+Latest at Reference Desk.
 Previous in Reference.